 Transfer Itunes Library to an External Hard Drive

-Edited by Eman, Charmed, Anonymous, Dougie-1 and 1 other
+Edited by Eman, Charmed, Dougie-1, Rob

 It's possible that your iTunes library will become so large that there won't be room for much else on your PC's storage.
 The good news is that you can easily transfer your iTunes library to another drive, or even to an external hard drive.
 To do this, you just need to use a third party software, it is called copytrans tuneswift.
 In this article you will learn how to transfer your iTunes library to your external hard drive.

 - 3From the main CopyTrans TuneSwift window click on "Transfer".

 - 5Next, decide where you want to move your files, and click on either "New folder/drive on this computer" or "External hard drive," depending on your choice.

 - 6From next page that opens, click on the "Browse" button.Then select the desired directory and click OK.

 - 7Next, click on "Start Transfer".